WangYihang/Platypus/README.md

 ```

 #### TODO
-- [ ] More interface in RESTful API
+- [ ] More interfaces in RESTful API